Proe Power Systems, LLC

 Modern Materials and Thermodynamics Applied to 19th Century Engines to Meet 21st Century Emission and Fuel Economy Requirements

-Proe Power
+Proe

-proven by George Brayton and John Ericsson, both
+and proven by George Brayton and John Ericsson, both brilliant 19th century engineers

-and Ericsson page for more information).
+who successfully pioneered modern engine development (see the Brayton and Ericsson page for more

-George Brayton provided the engines that
+information).
+George Brayton provided

-propelled the US Navy’s first submarine,
+the engines that propelled the US Navy’s first submarine,

-The need for
+The need for low emissions and

-Unlike internal combustion engines, they have continuous and constant
+engines, they have continuous and constant pressure combustion that can be made

-engines, reciprocating versions of these engines can be made and maintained in
+engines can be made and maintained in automotive type production and

-automotive type production and maintenance facilities; resulting in a much
+maintenance facilities; resulting in a much lower initial investment and long

-lower initial investment and long term operating costs.
-Proe Power Systems has taken the
+term operating costs.
+Proe Power Systems

-reciprocating Brayton and Ericsson Cycle into the
+has taken the reciprocating Brayton and Ericsson Cycle into the 21st century

-continuous, Afterburning combustion process and by inventing the Proe 90TM recuperator.
+Afterburning combustion process and by inventing the Proe 90TM recuperator.

 A Breakthrough Technology:

-The patented Proe
+patented Proe

 Afterburning™ Cycle Engine effectively integrates the combustion and power